DataDog/integrations-core/snowflake/README.md

     ```

-2. Edit the `snowflake.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your snowflake performance data.
+2. Edit the `snowflake.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Snowflake performance data.
 See the [sample snowflake.d/conf.yaml][3] for all available configuration options.

     ```yaml
         ## @param account - string - required